What day are my bins collected?

 - remove your bins from the kerb as soon as possible after collection.

 I have too much waste that it won’t fit into my bin, if I leave bags or boxes next to the bin – will they be taken?

-Under the terms of our current waste contract, domestic waste collection is permitted to commence within Ryde from 5 am.
-Commercial waste collection does not have any time restrictions placed on it and there are multiple contractors working in the City of Ryde area depending on which companies various businesses in the City Of Ryde have engaged.
+Under the terms of our current waste contract, domestic waste collection is permitted to commence within Ryde from 5.00am.
+Commercial waste collection does not have any time restrictions placed on it and there are multiple contractors working in the City of Ryde area depending on which companies various businesses in the City of Ryde have engaged.

 I have a collection of plastic shopping bags what can I do with them?

 Most supermarkets have a plastic bag recycling facility – next time you do your groceries take them along, or re-use them.
 Alternatively plastic bags may go into your red lid bin.